astro-knots Svelte Themes

 What This Actually Is

-Astro Knots began as an experiment: could we codify shared patterns into a monorepo with @knots/* packages that sites copy from?
-The answer turned out to be "sort of."
-The monorepo is useful for co-locating sites and seeing patterns side by side, but maintaining abstracted, style-free component packages that every site copies from proved impractical with a small team.
+Do our packeages work?
+For most, "sort of."
+The pseudo-monorepo is useful for co-locating sites and seeing patterns side by side, but maintaining abstracted, style-free component packages that every site copies from proved impractical with a small team.
 We gave up on @knots/* as true importable packages early on.

 What survived and works: